 The type of treatment and its’ risks.

-Research your type of procedure and the associated risks of complications.
-If there is a high risk of something bad occurring, you might want to stick closer to home.
 Additionally, discuss worst case scenarios with the doctor you are considering using.
 Consider what you could, and would, do if a serious complication arose.

 Can you manage in a country that speaks a different language than you?
 Will the medical team speak your language?
 How will you communicate with your doctor and other staff members?